The4star/pizza_cake/README.md

 * Cash out function
 * Choose Delivery, pickup or dine in
 * If dine in be able to assign orders to a table
-* allow the end user to change pricing of products
+* Allow the end user to change pricing of products
-* and many more
+* Many more